Buddh International Circuit: 2010s

 The first Indian Grand Prix was held at the Buddh International Circuit on 30 October 2011.
 It was initially scheduled to take place in December 2011.
 However, following scheduling conflicts with the Bahrain Grand Prix and its subsequent cancellation, the race was rescheduled to October.
 The inaugural race was won by Red Bull Racing's Sebastian Vettel, who started from pole position.
 He also set the fastest lap and therefore race lap record that year, which stood for the following two Grands Prix.

 During the 2012 Formula One season and the second Formula One race to take place at the circuit, Sebastian Vettel took pole once again, led every lap and went on to win the race.
 The fastest lap of the race was set by McLaren's Jenson Button.

 The following year, the Indian Grand Prix was the sixteenth race in a nineteen-race season.
 Sebastian Vettel started on pole and subsequently won the race.
 Vettel also secured his fourth consecutive Formula One World Drivers' Championship at this race, beating his closest challenger, Ferrari's Fernando Alonso, who finished 11th.
 Red Bull also secured its fourth consecutive Constructors' Championship.
 The fastest lap of the race was set by Lotus' Kimi Räikkönen.
 This was the last Formula One race held at the circuit.

 The track was not slated to be part of the 2014 season.
 One reason given was the rescheduling of the Indian Grand Prix to March for 2014, which made little sense after a race in October 2013.
 Its appearance in the 2015 season was subsequently ruled out in mid-2014, citing contractual and taxation issues.

+Buddh was due to host a GT1 World Championship round as the season finale in December 2012, but the event was cancelled.
+It was due to host a Superbike World Championship round for four seasons, starting in 2013.
+However, the 2013 race was cancelled due to operational charges of Buddh International Circuit.

-The owners were unable to significantly recover their investments through all three seasons the races were held, and were forced to write off losses worth at least $25.1 million.
+The owners were unable to significantly recover their investments through all three seasons the races were held, and were forced to write off losses worth at least $25 million.
 In 2016, the owners reiterated their desire to not sell the circuit to other buyers, despite its high maintenance costs, their own financial distress, and the lack of future scheduled international sporting events.

-The circuit has continued to host smaller local racing series and championships, including the JK Tyre National Racing Championship which includes open-wheel racing as well as motorcycle racing, and open track days.
+From 2014 to 2026, Buddh hosted no international championships except the Asia Road Racing Championship race in 2016.
+The circuit continued to host smaller local racing series and championships, including the JK Tyre National Racing Championship which includes open-wheel racing as well as motorcycle racing, and open track days.